-Rule 2 The signal of a proton that has n equivalent neighboring protons is split into a multiplet of n + 1 peaks with coupling constant J. Protons that are farther than two carbon atoms apart don't usually couple, although they sometimes show small coupling when they are separated by a $\pi$ bond.
+The signal of a proton with n equivalent neighboring protons is split into a multiplet of n + 1 peaks with coupling constant J. Protons that are farther than two carbon atoms apart don't usually couple, although they sometimes show small coupling when they are separated by a $\pi$ bond.